Using your Woodworking Tools Safely

 There are a few simple safety rules that every woodworker should always follow.
 Make safety a habit, and you'll be much less likely to encounter a problem when woodworking.

-There are a few simple pieces of safety equipment that every woodworker should use.
+There are a few basic pieces of safety equipment that every woodworker should use religiously.
 Developing the habit of using the safety equipment every time you work in the shop will help protect you from injury.

 Twelve Table Saw Safety Tips